 A service organization can begin its SOC 1 examination once internal control gaps and deficiencies are remediated and policies and procedures are written and enforced.

-What a service organization does for validating internal controls in place at its mission critical suppliers such as data centers should also be included in a SOC 1 examination.
+What a service organization does for validating internal controls in place at its mission-critical suppliers such as data centers should also be included in a SOC 1 examination.
 The overall responsibility of protecting customer data would always remain with a service organization as mentioned before.
-It would require it to build a rigorous oversight function and gain clear understanding of how the data center hosting affects the security, confidentiality and availability of customer data. knowledge of nature and type of data center hosting services used is necessary to understand which data center’s internal controls and processes should be examined as part of the oversight function.
-Service organizations should validate that appropriate physical and environmental safeguards in place at the data center if the organization uses data center for colocation purpose.
+It would require it to build a rigorous oversight function and gain a clear understanding of how the data center hosting affects the security, confidentiality, and availability of customer data. knowledge of the nature and type of data center hosting services used is necessary to understand which data center’s internal controls and processes should be examined as part of the oversight function.
+Service organizations should validate that appropriate physical and environmental safeguards are in place at the data center if the organization uses data center for colocation purposes.

 Service organizations that use cloud services offered by a data center should also audit the operational effectiveness of controls around logical access, security monitoring, cyber threat prevention, configuration management, incident- and change management.